-- The name of the barred individual. - The name of the school Principal/designee issuing the barring notice. - The school from which the individual is barred. - The reasons for which the individual is barred. - Notice that - o The barred parents/guardians may request a review meeting not earlier than eight (8) weeks after the barring notice is issued by contacting the school Principal/designee. - o Meeting will be held at the school with the Principal/designee. - o The barring notice is for a minimum of eight (8) weeks and up to the duration of a current school year (unless cancelled in writing). - Specifics on how the school will work with the parent to ensure the parent remains an active part of the student's educational experience during the barring time frame.
-The plan must provide the following: - The manner in which parent will receive updates on student progress (i.e. parent conferences, QLC Day, etc.) - o The manner in which parent and staff will ensure child's safe entry and exit into the building if child is customarily escorted by parent/guardian. - The manner in which the school will collect paperwork and other information from parent/ guardian when required. - Identify of an appointee to represent parent in the aforementioned activities, if s/he chooses to appoint a representative and - Any other plans needed to ensure the parent/ guardian remains an active part of the educational experience
+- The name of the barred individual. - The name of the school Principal/designee issuing the barring notice. - The school from which the individual is barred. - The reasons for which the individual is barred. - Notice that - o The barred parents/guardians may request a review meeting not earlier than eight (8) weeks after the barring notice is issued by contacting the school Principal/designee. - o Meeting will be held at the school with the Principal/designee. - o The barring notice is for a minimum of eight (8) weeks and up to the duration of a current school year (unless cancelled in writing).
+It will include specifics on how the school will work with the parent to ensure the parent remains an active part of the student's educational experience during the baring period.

+• The school and the parent/guardian will develop a plan that addresses the following:

+- o The manner in which parent will receive updates on student progress (i.e. parent conferences, QLC Day, etc.) - o The manner in which parent and staff will ensure child's safe entry and exit into the building if child is customarily escorted by parent/guardian. - o The manner in which the school will collect paperwork and other information from parent/ guardian when required. - Identify of an appointee to represent parent in the aforementioned activities, if s/he chooses to appoint a representative and - o Any other plans needed to ensure the parent/ guardian remains an active part of the educational experience